aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pst-to-pcl/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PST to PCL</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for sharing documents, as it is platform independent and can be viewed on any device.
+However, the Portable Document Format (PDF) is not suitable for editing.
+The Portable Compiled Language (PCL) is a printer language developed by Hewlett-Packard (HP) for printing documents.
+It is a popular choice for printing documents, as it is platform independent and can be printed on any printer.
+Therefore, it is often necessary to convert PST to PCL in order to print documents.

-For a Python developer, who is trying to add a PST to PCL conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word PCL format.
+<h2>How Aspose.Total Helps for PST to PCL Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs to automate the conversion process from PST to PCL.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that makes this conversion easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word PCL format.
+This makes it easy for Python developers to add PST to PCL conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}